ingobeans/Auto-OWL-Watcher/readme.md

 2. Install Python.

-3. Run this command in cmd: `pip install google-api-python-client, google-auth, requests, selenium, flask`
+3. Run this command in cmd: `pip install google-api-python-client google-auth requests selenium flask`

 4. Go into settings.py and change youtube_api_key to your Youtube API Key.
 (How to get API key:  https://blog.hubspot.com/website/how-to-get-youtube-api-key)